linjack121/consistency-of-penalized-neural-network/README.md

 function(Tanh) and rectified linear unit(ReLU) have been taken into consideration.
 Simulations have been conducted to verify the validation of theorem of consistency.
 This paper will come out in public soon.
+This is a joint work with Dr. Xiaoxi Shen, an assistan professsor at Texas State University.

 # how to implement the code